The Truth About Watermelon and Dogs: Is It Really Toxic?

 ⚠️ Risks of Feeding Watermelon to Dogs

-While watermelon is generally safe, there are some potential risks you should know about before sharing this fruit with your pup.
+Even though watermelon for dogs is generally safe, there are some potential risks every pet owner should know about when feeding watermelon to dogs

 🚫 Seeds Are a Choking Hazard (and Cause Blockages)